 The first time we visited, I had no idea what to expect.
 The area didn’t feel like a volcano.
 Staying here was much like staying in the jungle.
 I have to give huge thanks to the Hawaii Revealed guidebooks (and now website) for helping us find a really nice B&B for our honeymoon.

-We loved Hawaii and decided it would be the place we’d go back to when celebrating our tenth wedding anniversary.
+We loved Hawaii and decided we’d go back to when celebrating our tenth wedding anniversary.
 We had the luxury of time to plan that trip and while we liked the place we stayed for our honeymoon trip, there’s always room for an upgrade.

 I was convinced that we’d want to head back to Volcano.
 It’s one of the most untouristy tourist towns you could imagine.
 There’s no huge stores, no malls, no Starbucks (Note from Sharon: I don’t know why he seems to think the lack of that last one is a good thing).
 This isn’t a town where you can redeem a free night at a hotel with points; it’s a town of people who live right above the rim of an active volcano in the middle of a rainforest who love where they live and want to share it with others.
 I searched around and found what looked like the perfect place for us: